wafflespeanut/rust-sorty/README.md

 This is a compiler lint, and it's unstable.
 So, make sure you're using the latest [nightly Rust](https://www.rust-lang.org/install.html).
 Though this lint shows an output of the lexicographically sorted declarations, it follows some rules:

-- stuff with `#[macro_use]` are sorted and moved to the top, since macros become visible to the surroundings [only after that declaration](https://doc.rust-lang.org/book/macros.html#scoping-and-macro-import/export), unlike others.
+- stuff with `#[macro_use]` are sorted and moved to the top, since macros become visible to the surroundings [only after their declaration](https://doc.rust-lang.org/book/macros.html#scoping-and-macro-importexport), unlike others.
 - `pub` declarations (of uses & mods) are sorted and moved to the bottom
 - `self` in use lists are moved to the left (other list items are sorted as usual)

-- Also, note that there are some stuff that aren't tracked (for now).
+Also, note that there are some stuff that aren't tracked (for now).
 It includes comments, spaces, renamed `use` items, etc.